Here are a few tips to get you started.

 1. Use solar energy to power the RV during the day

-2. Bring your own campfire wood
+2. Bring your campfire wood

 One of the best things about camping is sitting around the campfire at night.
 It’s a great way to relax and enjoy the outdoors.
 But, if you’re not careful, campfires can be a major source of pollution.
-That’s why it’s important to bring your own firewood with you when you go camping.
+That’s why it’s important to bring your firewood with you when you go camping.
 That way, you can be sure that the wood you’re burning is from a sustainable source.

 3. Use a camp stove instead of a campfire